RikJansenTU/FontysInternship/README.md

 **Learning outcome 5: Personal Leadership**
 > You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of positions you aspire to.

 TDE gave me complete freedom to manage and execute my projects as I saw fit, which was both exciting and a bit daunting.
-I tried to make use of the opportunity to get creative with their execution, trying to come up with interesting or innovative ways to execute the assignments I got, as well as coming up with novel concepts for applications of AI of my own.
+While I did discuss all my ideas with my colleagues, I was the one who came up with the project concepts and worked out their exact implementation.
+I tried to use that opportunity to get creative, coming up with interesting and innovative ways to make use of generative AI, and create applications that noone had built before.

 I tend to focus a bit too much on the technological side of my learning, but while there were definitely interesting challenges to be found there, I quickly realised that there were much greater gains to be head when it came to my skills in organisation and communication.
-I think I especially struggled with these during the first project, but I tried to improve in both areas for later projecs.
-For communication, see the learning outcome below.

-As for my organizational skills, I think there was a lot that could be gained from more meticulous planning and trying to organise the projects in a more structured manner, so I tried to focus on those for later projects, which is hopefully reflected in the project planning document.

-_Freedom to do what I want with the project
-Skills to be built up when it comes to communication (see below), planning, working as a part of a tean, tried to focus on that_
+This is also the biggest point of feedback I got after the first project finished, so I tried to pay more attention to these aspects during the later ones.
+As a result, I think my planning, general organisation, as well as communication with my mentor and the rest of the company, saw a lot of improvement.

+One of the other personal goals I set for this internship was to get a better view of what direction I wanted to go as an IT professional, and I believe I made some progress in that regard; more details can be found in my [personal reflection](Personal_Reflection).

 **Learning outcome 6: Targeted Interaction**
 > You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.